-Whether you're filing for custody of a child born outside of marriage or as part of a divorce, family courts are primarily concerned about the child's well-being.
-Therefore, they'll want to know who the primary caregiver is and whether or not that individual is best prepared to be the custodial parent.
+If you're filing for custody of a child, keep in mind that family courts are primarily concerned with the child's well-being.
+Therefore, courts will want to know the primary caregiver.
+They will decide whether that person is best prepared to be the custodial parent.

 Filing the Child Custody Petition

 The first step in the custody process is filing the petition with the family court in the county where the child lives.
 You must do this using state-specific forms and procedures.
 It's not always necessary to retain legal counsel for this initial step.
 But some situations are more complex than others.
 Court clerks can help direct you to the correct forms for your jurisdiction.
 If you still have questions about the filing process after you've talked to a clerk, it is wise to consult an attorney.

 For example, in Florida, unmarried parents must file a Petition to Determine Paternity and for Related Relief.
 The filing party (typically the father) will share details about their relationship with the child, custody preferences, visitation, support, and other information.
 Then, the petitioner must prepare a parenting plan identifying both parents.
 They should specify their preferred type of custody.
 The parent may need to give proof of parentage.
 Finally, the petitioning parent files a Notice of Social Security Number.

 The court will set a hearing date after filing all documents and serving the petition on the other party.
 This includes payment of court filing fees, waivers, and other court forms.

 Keep in mind that the child's parents are not the only people who can seek custody of a child.
 For example, other non-parents like grandparents or stepparents may file for custody.
 These people may also petition the court for a visitation order to see the child.